Jafar-Hussein/NewTodolist/README.md

 ## Description
 This is a simple todo list application that uses Crud operations to manage a list of tasks.
 This backend uses a RESTful API to manage the crud operations to the tasks that are stored in a database.
-It will also use fontend to interact with the backend to perform the crud operations and give the user a better experience instead of using  a browser or java console to interact with the backend.
+It will also use frontend to interact with the backend to perform the crud operations and give the user a better experience instead of using  a browser or java console to interact with the backend.

 ## Pipeline process
 This is what i used to in my Project
 ### GitHub Actions
 - **Function**: GitHub Actions is used to build and test the application to ensure it's ready for deployment.
 - **Workflow**: When a new push is made to the main branch in the GitHub repository, a GitHub Actions workflow is triggered to build and run tests on the application.
-- note that github actions is not meant to deploy to aws, it is only used to build and test the application before creating a pipline via aws to deploy the application to the cloud.
+- note that github actions is not meant to deploy to aws, it is only used to build and test the application before creating a pipeline via aws to deploy the application to the cloud.
-I used this so that i can indetify any errors in the code before deploying it to the cloud.
+I used this so that i can identify any errors in the code before deploying it to the cloud.
 ### CodeBuild
 - **Function**: CodeBuild takes the latest push from the GitHub repository and then builds the application according to the specifications defined in the buildspec file built into the codeBuild service.
 Here is the [BuildSpec](BuildSpec.md)
-- like the description above, i used codebuild to litsen to pushes to the main branch and then build the application and run tests on it to ensure that it is ready to be sent to codepipeline for deployment. i created a custom buildspec file to define the build process and the commands that codebuild should run to build the application.
+- like the description above, i used codebuild to listen to pushes to the main branch and then build the application and run tests on it to ensure that it is ready to be sent to codepipeline for deployment. i created a custom buildspec file to define the build process and the commands that codebuild should run to build the application.

 ### CodePipeline